-The ping utility uses ICMP ECHO_REQUEST / ECHO_REPLY packets to determine both roundtrip delay and roundtrip loss. ping reports the roundtrip loss rate.
+The ping utility uses ICMP ECHO REQUEST / ECHO REPLY packets to determine both roundtrip delay and roundtrip loss.
+Ping reports the roundtrip loss rate.
 Typical implementations of ping send only one packet per second, possibly causing fewer loss events than application-data transfers which typically send bursts of back-to-back packets.

 Furthermore, ping's default packet size is much smaller than the MTU of existing networks.
 Such small packets sometimes cause much smaller loss rates than the longer packets which are typical for application data transfers.
-Ping also uses ICMP, which routers frequently treat differently than regular TCP or UDP data.
+Ping also uses ICMP, which some routers may treat differently than regular TCP or UDP data.
+However, routers usually pass ICMP packets not directed at that router, in the same manner as TCP or UDP packets.